-As an example (and the only example which is tractable) we take the case of a slab shaped sample (which we assume is much wider than it is thick).

-The incident neutrons make an angle γ with the face of the slab, and the neutrons scatter from a thin layer of thickness dx at a depth x within the slab.
+As an example (and one of the few examples which is tractable) we take the case of a slab shaped sample (which we assume is much wider than it is thick).
+The incident neutron is normal to the face of the slab, and the neutrons scatter from a thin layer at a distance x into the slab.